-a) Location: The Adaptive Use Overlay District is superimposed on that portion of the ARII district along the north side of Main Street between Mechanic Street and a line formed by the extension of the centerline of cottage Street across Main Street except for Choate Park/Pond (Assessors Map 5, Parcel A) and along the south side of Main Street between a line formed by the extension of the centerline of Mechanic Street across Main Street and the western boundary of the Commercial I district at Elm Street.
+- a) Location: The Adaptive Use Overlay District is superimposed on: - That portion of the ARII district along the north side of Main Street between Mechanic Street and a line formed by the extension of the centerline of Cottage Street across Main Street except for Choate Park/Pond (Assessors Map 5, Parcel A) and along the south side of Main Street between a line formed by the extension of the centerline of Mechanic Street across Main Street and the western boundary of the Commercial I district at Elm Street. - 2) The entire Commercial III district and portions of the ARII zoning district in the Medway Village area on the north and south sides of Village Street.